How to Transfer Web Hosting From One Company to Another: 6 Easy Steps

 If you don’t receive this pop-up message, follow the next steps to change your domain’s nameservers manually via hPanel.
 This will update your site’s DNS record to match the new IP address.

-Additionally, you can initiate a domain name transfer to migrate your domain registration to your new provider, though bear in mind this process will require you to pay a domain transfer fee.
+Additionally, you can initiate a domain name transfer to migrate your domain registration to your new provider.
+However, bear in mind this process will require you to pay a domain transfer fee.

 1. Find the New Nameservers

 Your new hosting provider usually has one or two nameservers.
-Access this information by navigating to Accounts -> Details in your hPanel.
+Access this information by navigating to Hosting → Plan details in your hPanel.

 For example, Hostinger’s nameservers are: